 "Did you just say something nice about Cat?"
 Robbie asked in disbelief once the waiter had left.
 His mouth was still hanging open and he looked as if he was going to pass out from shock.

 "I can be nice if I want to be.
 Besides, I didn't say that to be nice.
-That guy was being annoying and I had to get rid of him somehow."
+That guy was being annoying and I just wanted to get rid of him somehow."
 Yeah right, just keep telling yourself that.

 "You're never nice to me," Robbie protested.

 "That's because there's nothing nice about you.
+I'm being nice to you by not talking to you.
 You're weird, awkward, a nerd-"

 "And now performing 'Tell Me That You Love Me' are Tori Vega and Andre Harris,'" the manager announced, effectively cutting off whatever else Jade was about to say.